adoptium/adoptium.net/content/blog/eclipse-temurin-8u452-11027-17015-2107-2401-available/index.md

 ### Reversion to previous headless behaviour on Windows

-Revert a change to detecting a headless AWT system on Windows that was introduced in `17.0.12` and `21.0.4` releases ([JDK-8185862](https://bugs.openjdk.org/browse/JDK-8185862)).
+Revert a change to detecting a headless AWT system on Windows that was introduced in the upstream codebase for the `17.0.12` and `21.0.4` releases ([JDK-8185862](https://bugs.openjdk.org/browse/JDK-8185862)).
 The fix restores JDK `17.0.15` and JDK `21.0.7` releases to the old headless detection mechanism used prior to JDK `17.0.12` and JDK `21.0.4` releases as the new detection change caused regressions on some Windows systems.

 See the backout bug for details: [JDK-8348625](https://bugs.openjdk.org/browse/JDK-8348625)